4lbatr0s/astro-paper/src/content/blog/what-is-dependency-injection-and-inversion-of-control.md

 In, NET6+ versions of NET Core, `Program.cs` file is the entry point for the application.
 We don't have `ConfigureServices` and `Configure` methods like previous versions.
 Instead we implement services after creating our `builder` and manage the pipeline after building our `builder`.

-So imagine we have an interface called `IDeveloper`:
+So imagine we have an interface called `IDeveloperService`:

 ```csharp